isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 <p style="margin-top:10px; margin-bottom:10px; line-height:1.35; font-size:20px;">Under Singapore’s Vaccinated Travel Framework, <b>all travellers</b> including Singapore Citizens and Permanent Residents <b>arriving from all countries/regions can enter Singapore without quarantine, testing or entry approvals if they:</b></p>
   <ol style="line-height:1.35; list-style-type: lower-latin;">
 	  <li style="line-height:1.35; font-size:20px; margin-bottom:15px;"><b>Are a child born on or after 1 Jan 2010 (i.e. aged 12 and below by year of birth)</b> – children who meet this criteria can enter regardless of COVID-19 vaccination status</li>
-	   <li style="line-height:1.35; font-size:20px;margin-bottom:15px; "><b>Are fully vaccinated with WHO EUL vaccines if born on or before 31 Dec 2009 (i.e. aged 13 and above by year of birth)</b> – “Fully vaccinated” means minimally one dose of CanSinoBIO/Convidecia or Janssen/J&J, or minimally 2 doses of AstraZeneca, Covaxin, Moderna/Spikevax, Covishield, Novavax/Covovax/Nuvaxovid, Pfizer/BioNTech/COMIRNATY, Sinovac or Sinopharm.
+	   <li style="line-height:1.35; font-size:20px;margin-bottom:15px;"><b>Are fully vaccinated with WHO EUL vaccines if born on or before 31 Dec 2009 (i.e. aged 13 and above by year of birth)</b> – “Fully vaccinated” means minimally one dose of CanSinoBIO/Convidecia or Janssen/J&amp;J, or minimally 2 doses of AstraZeneca, Covaxin, Moderna/Spikevax, Covishield, Novavax/Covovax/Nuvaxovid, Pfizer/BioNTech/COMIRNATY, Sinovac or Sinopharm.
 Mixed doses using these WHO EUL vaccines, and one vaccination dose after a COVID-19 infection are also acceptable.
 Boosters are not necessary for entry.
 However, to maintain vaccinated status after 30 days from entry into Singapore, travellers must receive a booster dose if their primary series vaccination was completed more than 270 days ago.
-For more details, see <a href="/arriving/overview#vaccination" target="_blank">Accepted COVID-19 Vaccinations for Entry to Singapore</a>.</li>
+For more details, see <a target="_blank" href="/arriving/overview#vaccination">Accepted COVID-19 Vaccinations for Entry to Singapore</a>.</li>
-	   <li style="line-height:1.35; font-size:20px; margin-bottom:10px;"><b>Are vaccinated against Yellow Fever if travelling from Yellow Fever high risk countries/regions in Africa and Latin America</b> - a valid <a href="https://ica.gov.sg/enter-depart/entry_requirements/yellow-fever-vaccination-certificate" target="_blank">Yellow Fever vaccination certificate</a> is required.
+	   <li style="line-height:1.35; font-size:20px; margin-bottom:10px;"><b>Are vaccinated against Yellow Fever if travelling from Yellow Fever high risk countries/regions in Africa and Latin America</b> - a valid <a target="_blank" href="https://ica.gov.sg/enter-depart/entry_requirements/yellow-fever-vaccination-certificate">Yellow Fever vaccination certificate</a> is required.
 Travellers who do not have a valid Yellow Fever Vaccination Certificate, <b>including children 1 year old and below and travellers who are medically ineligible for the vaccination</b>, will be subject to 6 days quarantine on arrival or turned away from Singapore.</li>
 	  </ol>

 <p style="font-size:20px; margin-top:20px; margin-bottom:10px; line-height:1.35;">If you meet the requirements above, click the green button below for a step-by-step travel checklist that explains the administrative requirements (e.g. proof of vaccination, SG Arrival Card, etc) for entry. <b>Travellers born on or before 31 Dec 2009 who are medically ineligible for vaccination, not vaccinated or have recovered from COVID-19 without taking the minimum required WHO EUL Vaccines are considered non-fully vaccinated and should refer to the next section for non-fully vaccinated travellers.</b></p>